asierarranz/asierarranz.github.iold/_posts/_2017-01-17-Razer-Blade-CUDA.md

 sudo apt update
 sudo apt upgrade
 ```
-Could be a warning from the last kernel that is not supporting the intel i915 firmware if that enter here:
+Could be a warning from the last kernel that is not supporting the intel i915 firmware, if that happens, enter here:
 <https://01.org/linuxgraphics/intel-linux-graphics-firmwares>

 1. Download the *Skylake GUC v6* if it has a tar_x file, rename it to .tar, extract the folder and run:

 ```bash